Introduction

 Unbiased scRNA-seq of immunopurified OECs and ‘leftover’ controls distinguishes OECs, microglia, and fibroblasts

 Using scRNA-seq, we sequenced a total of 65,481 cells across 7 samples (n=3 OEC preparations and 4 ‘leftover’ controls) that passed quality control, with an average of 9,354 cells per sample.
 Cell clusters were visualized using t-distributed stochastic neighbor embedding (tSNE).
 The tSNE plot showed that cells from imunnopanned OEC samples were separated from the cells from the leftover samples (Figure 2a).
 Cell clustering analysis defined a total of seven clusters (Figure 2b), each of which showed expression patterns of marker genes that distinguish one cluster from the others (Figure 2c).
-Based on previously reported cell type marker genes, we found elevated expression of OEC marker genes in clusters 2, 3 and 7, microglia marker genes in clusters 4, 6, and 7, and fibroblast marker genes in clusters 0, 1, and 5 (Figure 2d).
-As expected, many cells enriched in the leftover controls were defined as fibroblast and microglia based on the corresponding known marker genes, whereas cells from the immunopanned OEC samples showed high expression of OEC marker genes (Figure 2a vs. 2e).
+Based on previously reported cell type marker genes for fibroblasts and major glial cell types including OECs, astrocytes, oligodendrocytes, and microglia, we found elevated expression of OEC marker genes in clusters 2, 3 and 7, microglia marker genes in clusters 4, 6, and 7, and fibroblast marker genes in clusters 0, 1, and 5 (Figure 2d, Suppl.
+Figure 1).
+In contrast, except a few select genes, the majority of markers for astrocytes and oligodendrocytes showed low expression (Figure 2d).
+The cell cluster tSNE plot with cell type labels in Figure 2e, and the distinct expression patterns of cell type markers are confirmed in a dot plot in Figure 2f.
+As expected, many cells enriched in the leftover controls were defined as fibroblasts and microglia based on the corresponding known marker genes, whereas cells from the immunopanned OEC samples showed high expression of OEC marker genes (Figure 2a vs. 2e).
 After cell type assignment, a dot plot clearly depicts distinct expression of cell type-specific marker genes (Figure 2f).
 Our scRNA-seq results support the expected cell type composition following the immunopanning procedure.
+All marker genes for each major cell type, including statistics, are in Suppl.
+Table 1.

 scRNA-seq results show distinct clusters of OEC and leftover cell samples.

 (a) Cells in tSNE plot colored by sample source, with cells from leftover samples in pink and cells from immunopurified OECs in cyan. (b) Clustering analysis revealed a total of 7 distinct cell clusters, each indicated with a different color. (c) A heatmap showing expression patterns of top marker genes of individual cell clusters. (d) Cell clusters showed distinct expression patterns for known cell type markers for fibroblasts, microglia, and OECs.
-Clusters 0, 1, and 5 had high expression of fibroblast markers; clusters 4, 6, and 7 showed high expression of microglia markers; clusters 2, 3, and 7 showed high expression of OEC markers.
+Clusters 0, 1, and 5 had high expression of fibroblast markers and are labeled as fibroblast in the Y-axis; clusters 4, 6, and 7 showed high expression of microglia markers and are labeled as microglia; clusters 2, 3, and 7 showed high expression of OEC markers and are labeled as OEC.
+Known marker genes for different cell types are on the X-axis.
 Feature plots and violin plots for select marker genes are in Suppl.
-Figure 4. (e) Based on known cell type markers, cell clusters in tSNE plot were labeled with the corresponding cell types. (f) The expression of cell-type specific marker genes is depicted in a dot plot. (g) Genes that distinguish purified OECs vs OECs in leftover cultures are shown.
+Figure 1. (e) Based on known cell type markers, cell clusters in tSNE plot were labeled with the corresponding cell types. (f) The expression of cell-type specific marker genes is depicted in a dot plot. (g) Genes that distinguish purified OECs vs OECs in leftover cultures are shown.
 The top 3 genes were higher in purified OECs, whereas the bottom 3 genes were higher in ‘leftover’ cultures.

 We next asked if there were differences between cultures of immunopurified OECs and OECs grown in ‘leftover’ cultures.
 While our previous spinal cord injury studies transplanted 90-95% purified OECs, other labs culture and implant less purified OECs and thus many of the neighboring cells, i.e., primarily fibroblasts and microglia, would be included.
 Our comparison showed that purified OECs express higher levels of Cryab (stress protection, inflammation inhibition), Nqo1 (antioxidant protection, stress adaptation), and Postn (cell proliferation, survival, migration) genes (Figure 2g), whereas OECs in leftover cultures with fibroblasts and microglia express higher levels of Apoe (lipid transport and glial function), Calcb (inflammation and pain modulation), and Mgp (ECM calcium inhibitor; Figure 2g) than purified OECs.
 These results indicate immunopurified OECs may have better stress response and proliferative and survival capacity than the controls.